Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-27-chick-dies.md

 {{<figure src="/images/posts/2018-04-27-sad.jpg" caption="Sleep, little one">}}

 Eventually, after it pooped in my hands, I wrapped it in a couple of paper towels and nestled it on my chest, to keep it warm.
 It slept there for most of the day as I plodded through my day's programming tasks.
 Eventually, after a long pitiful cry, it died.
 I cried ... actually I wept.
 I wanted so badly to save the chick, and I wasn't able to.
-I felt silly being so emotionally wrecked by something that would have eventually be food for us, but I wanted that it to have years of happily exploring outside before that day came.
+I felt silly being so emotionally wrecked by something that would have eventually been food for us, but I wanted that it to have years of happily exploring outside before that day came.
 I didn't want it to suffer.
 At least it got to die surrounded by warmth and comfort.

 I buried the chick out by the hen house: the place I was hoping that would have been its future home.
 The chicks seem to be particularly fond of Dandelions, so I picked a single yellow flower and laid it on top of the tiny, freshly dug grave.